TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 Unfortunately, it’s often these blind spots that hold the deadliest questions and business risks.

-One way to generate these questions is brainstorming around problems/challenges/opportunities and reframing them as questions.
+One way to generate these questions is brainstorming around problems, challenges, and opportunities and reframing them as questions.
 There are many ways to brainstorm questions and identify gaps in our business model such as using the _Business Model Canvas_, but most of them still leave blind spots.
-Fortunately, it’s easy for other people who have a little emotional distance from our business to see where we are making risky assumptions.
+Fortunately, it’s easy for other people who have emotional distance from our business to see where we are making risky assumptions.
 So instead of listing a variety of brainstorming methods, the only advice we’ll offer in this book is to ask someone else.

 A _peer review_ is a time-honored method to eliminate oversights.
 It can be used to proofread a document or make sure we’re not about to walk out of the house with mismatching socks.